A sustainable and future-proof solution for the heating transition __

 • Regional, which means safety, short distances and contact persons on site.

-How does the heat get into my building without major energy losses?
+How does district heating get into my building sustainably without major energy losses?

-After being produced from the combined heat and power plant, the hot water must reach the customer – and if possible in such a way that it arrives several kilometres away with little heat loss.
-This is because the higher the heat losses, the more energy has to be used to generate the district heating, which has a negative impact on the CO2 footprint and costs.
+After being generated from the combined heat and power plant, the hot water must reach the customer – ideally with minimal heat loss over several kilometres.
+This is important because the higher the heat losses, the more energy is required to generate district heating, which negatively affects both the CO2 footprint and costs.

-Water is transported with the help of the so-called heating network, a pipeline network that is designed as a closed circuit.
-The system transports the hot water to the building.
-There, a heat exchanger extracts the heat from the water, but the water remains in the pipe.
-The cooled water then flows back to the combined heat and power plant via the return flow and is heated again.
+Water is transported through the so-called heating network, a pipeline network designed as a closed circuit.
+The system transports the hot water to the building, where a heat exchanger extracts the heat from the water, but the water remains in the pipe.
+The cooled water then flows back to the combined heat and power plant via the return flow and is reheated.

-The pipe system is usually laid underground, but in some cases, for instance due to structural obstacles, above-ground installation is a good idea.
-In any case, the insulation of the pipe is necessary to avoid heat loss during transport.
+The pipe system is usually installed underground, but in some cases, such as when structural obstacles are present, it may be necessary to install it above ground.
+In any case, insulation of the pipes is essential to prevent heat loss during transport.

-Pre-insulated pipes are used almost exclusively.
-This means that the thermal insulation is already attached to the pipe at the manufacturer's site, while the system is only connected on the construction site.
-On the one hand, this saves time on the construction site, and on the other hand, the quality of the insulation remains consistently high.
-Insulation made of polyurethane foam (PUR) has proven its worth.
-Polyurethane has very good insulating properties and has a low thermal conductivity (lambda value 0.022 - 0.029 W/mK) compared to other insulating materials such as mineral wool.
-As a rule, systems made of plastic or steel are used as medium pipes for district heating pipes.
-Unlike metal, plastic pipes have the advantage that they do not corrode.
-The light weight is also an advantage and makes it easier to assemble on the construction site.
-Plastic pipes also offer very good thermal insulation properties, which minimise heat or cold loss during transport.
-They also score points in terms of sustainability: they are 100% recyclable and have a more than 50 % better CO2 balance than metallic systems.
+Almost exclusively, pre-insulated pipes are used.
+This means the thermal insulation is already applied to the pipe at the manufacturer, and only the system is connected on site.
+This not only saves time on the construction site but also ensures consistently high insulation quality.
+Polyurethane foam (PUR) insulation is commonly used, as it has excellent insulating properties and a low thermal conductivity compared to other materials like mineral wool (lambda value 0.022 - 0.029 W/mK).
+Typically, plastic or steel is used for the medium pipes in district heating systems.
+Unlike metal, plastic pipes do not corrode.
+Their light weight makes them easier to assemble on-site, and they also offer excellent thermal insulation properties that minimise heat or cold loss during transport.
+Additionally, plastic pipes are 100% recyclable and have a CO2 balance that is more than 50% better than metallic systems.

-How district heating can be used to reduce energy costs and save carbon dioxide is demonstrated by the Gateshead Energy Centre in England.
-Here, the existing heating network has been expanded so that 5000 households can be supplied with low-cost electricity.
-Instead of steel piping, the city of Gateshead relied on pipes made of polypropylene for the extension of the district heating pipeline.
-As a result, it achieved an estimated cost saving of around 460 euros per metre of installed piping.
+The Gateshead energy centre in England demonstrates how district heating can reduce energy costs and save carbon dioxide.
+Here, the existing heating network was expanded to supply 5,000 households with cost-effective and more environmentally friendly heating.
+Instead of using steel piping, the city of Gateshead opted for polypropylene pipes for the district heating pipeline expansion.
+As a result, an estimated cost saving of around 460 euros per metre of installed pipeline was achieved.
 Read more about it here.

-District heating is an important topic for the future that is driving the heat transition.
-Just as important as the production of heat in the combined heat and power plant is the distribution of the hot water via a thermally insulated pipe system.
-After all, district heating can only be operated efficiently by selecting the right system.
+District heating will continue to advance the heating transition in a future-proof and sustainable way.
+The key factors are the production of heat in the combined heat and power plant and the distribution of the hot water through a thermally insulated pipe system.
+Ultimately, the efficiency of district heating depends on choosing the right system.

 Our solution for district heating: aquatherm energy